- Python Basics

 i = 1 while i <= 10: print(5 * i); i += 1

-The output produced by above program, is:
+The output produced by the above program should be:

 5 10 15 20 25 30 35 40 45 50

-Nested while Loop
+Nested while loop

 print("Enter any Number: ") n = int(input()) print("Enter Number of Rows: ") no_of_rows = int(input()) i = 0 j = 0 while i<no_of_rows: while j<i+1: print(n, end=" ") j = j+1 j = 0 i = i+1 print()